Cogwheel-Validator/tnom/README.md

                         Default: current working directory --config-path CONFIG_PATH
                         Path to the config YAML file
-                        Default: /home/user/tnom/config.yml
-  --alert-path ALERT_PATH
+                        Default always looks to the current dir: /home/nm/Desktop/tnom/config.yml --alert-path ALERT_PATH
                         Path to the alert YAML file
-                        Default: /home/user/tnom/alert.yml
-  --version             show program's version number and exit
+                        Default always looks to the current dir: /home/nm/Desktop/tnom/alert.yml --version             show program's version number and exit --prometheus-host PROMETHEUS_HOST
+                        Prometheus host to run on
+                        Overrides host in alert config file
+                        Default: 127.0.0.1 if not specified in config --prometheus-port PROMETHEUS_PORT
+                        Prometheus port to run on
+                        Overrides port in alert config file
+                        Default: 7130 if not specified in config
 ```

-Flag working-dir is optional.
+Flag `--working-dir` is optional.
 It always takes as a default value the
 current directory from where the script is run.
 For example, if you run it while in
 /home/user/ that will be considered a working directory.
 It is recommended to use
 for consistency because it will later generate a database in that directory.
 You can
 select any directory but it might make sense to place it inside the project root
 directory.

-The config-path is the path to config.yml file.
-It is optional but as a default, it
+The `--config-path` is the path to config.yml file.
+It is optional but as a default,
-takes as a value /working-dir/config.yml.
-So you can place it inside of your work dir,
+it takes as a value /working-dir/config.yml.
+So you can place it inside of your work
-or if you want to keep it separate you can create a directory just for the config and
-then when running use the argument --config-path /path/to/config.yml.
+dir, or if you want to keep it separate you can create a directory just for the config and then when running use the argument --config-path /path/to/config.yml.

-The alert-path is the path to alert.yml file.
+The `--alert-path` is the path to alert.yml file.
 It is optional and it functions
-identically to the --config-path argument.
-So you either place it in the working dir or use argument --alert-path /path/to/alert.yml while running the script.
+identically to the `--config-path` argument.
+So you either place it in the working
+dir or use argument `--alert-path` /path/to/alert.yml while running the script.

 ### Option 1 - Running the script directly